-Ronaldo Santos Silva

-Procurement Manager, Chiesi Brazil
+Ronaldo Santos Silva Procurement Manager, Chiesi Brazil

 I have the joy to work for a company that lives under the B Corp principles and has sustainability at heart.
 We use the Code of Interdependence to begin conversations with suppliers and set our sustainability standards; it is a clause that goes in every contract and is made public on our website for everyone to see.
 In November 2020, we organized a virtual launch event of the Code of Interdependence and invited 100 of our more important suppliers.
-We didn't really know what to expect, but we were overwhelmed to see that over 70% of them were already working with the principles of the code, working towards that accounts for environmental compensation.
-We see that we were all going on the same path of the same journey.
+We didn't really know what to expect, but we were overwhelmed to see that over 70% of them were already working with the principles of the code, working towards more sustainable business, using for example recycled materials, using FSC certified paper that accounts for environmental compensation.
+We could see that we were all going on the same path of the same journey.
 And it showed us that we can keep pushing; we need to keep setting ourselves higher goals and once that goal is met, set other ones.
 Our fleet for example is now 85% ethanol based and we aim to soon be at 100%.
 Once that is accomplished, we will aim to be 100% electric, and so on!
 The Code of interdependence sets the standards for the business of the future and Chiesi Brazil is being recognized by the market for its efforts and our B Corp values give us a shining differentiator when it comes to sustainability.
+Chiesi at a glance